acmorg/acmorg.github.io/about/index.md

 ## Who can I talk to?

 I am [Andrew Conklin](http://conkuer.com/resume), [ACM Local Activator](mailto:adconk@staff.acm.org).
-I'm working with ACM's Membership and Marketing Teams to bring this initiative to several cities.
+I'm working with ACM's Membership and Marketing Teams to bring the Local initiative to several cities.
 A little about me:

 * former Chair of DC Chapter of ACM
 * Started DC Nightowls, a local Washington DC entrepreneurial community of 1700+ self-starters